 For Annuals, Vegetables, Small Fruits, and Herbs

 Plants are expected to be used for one full year need a good quality peat-based or coconut fiber-based potting soil.
-These are available at your local garden center.
+These are available at local garden centers.

 For Perennials, Vines and Tropicals

-Plants that are expected to last for 3 to 5 years before dividing, you will want to use a good quality potting soil, with perlite or pumice and/or composted pine bark.
+Plants that are expected to last for 3 to 5 years before dividing, use a good quality potting soil, with perlite or pumice and/or composted pine bark.
 Such potting soils will tend to decompose less.

 For Succulent Plants

-Plants that can last decades without repotting, you will want to use the LiveWall soil for succulents or a good quality mix that is made for rock gardening.
-The unique quality of such mixes is that they have a high mineral content (e.g. perlite, pumice, or hyalite) and less organic matter, and therefore do not decompose over time.
-You’re trying to match the life expectancy of the plant material.
+Plants that can last decades without repotting, succulents need a good quality mix, typical of one marketed for rock gardening.
+The unique quality of such mixes is that they have a high mineral content (e.g. perlite, pumice, or expanded shale) and less organic matter, and therefore do not decompose over time.

 Transplanting Small Plants

-Sow the seed, at the recommended spacing and depth (this information is on the seed packet) into the WallTer inserts.
-The general rule of thumb is to sow the seep at a depth of 3x the width of the seed.
+The general rule of thumb is to sow seed at a depth three times the width of the seed.